about fleur GRENIER.

 I feel very honoured to know that my touch mark is now alongside the many other pewtersmiths from the last 500 years.

-I have worked with pewter for over 20 years and I have a passion for it as a material.
-Over the years I have become an expert in working with it, as well as running workshops to pass on these skills.
+I have a great passion for pewter as a material and over the years I have become an expert in working with it, as well as running workshops to pass on these skills.
 In 2010 the publisher Crowood Press commissioned me to write a book exploring techniques, processes and designing with pewter.
 The book was written to enable people with some metal work experience and those who have never done any of this type of work before to gain skills so they can make their own pewter products.
 If you would to purchase a copy please click here.